Actifio/AGMPowerCLI/UsageExamples.md

 ```
 New-AGMLibGCPInstanceMultiMount -instancelist recoverylist.csv
 ```
 This will load the contents of the file recoverylist.csv and use it to run multiple **New-AGMLibGCPInstance** jobs.
 The jobs will run in parallel (up to the slot limit).
-In PowerShell 5 they are started in series, however beginning with PowerShell 7 they are started in parallel in groups of 5 (which you can change with -limit XX)
+In PowerShell 5 they are started in series, however in PowerShell 7 they are started in parallel in groups of 5 (which you can change with **-limit XX**)

 If you specify both appid and appname, then the appname column will be ignored.
 However having appname is mandatory as it gives you the name of the source application.